iibrahim70/express-mvc-template/README.md

 This template comes pre-configured with Prettier for code formatting and ESLint for linting.

 - **Formate Code With Prettier**
+  Ensure consistent code style by formatting with Prettier:

 Using `pnpm`: